Cranswick plc

-Cranswick plc is a United Kingdom food producer and supplier of premium, fresh and added-value food products.
+Cranswick plc is a United Kingdom food producer and supplier of premium, fresh, and added-value food products.
 The company is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

-Cranswick was founded by Jim Bloom, Mike Field and twenty-one other East Riding of Yorkshire farmers producing pig feed under the name Cranswick Mill in 1972.
+Cranswick was founded by Jim Bloom, Mike Field and 21 other East Riding of Yorkshire farmers producing pig feed under the name Cranswick Mill in 1972.
 The company subsequently diversified into food production.
 It was first listed on the London Stock Exchange in 1985.

-In 1993 Cranswick diversified into pet products with the purchase of George Buckton and then, in 2009, sold its pet products business.
+The company began diversifying in 1988, when it bought a pork butchery business and an abattoir business.
+Cranswick diversified into pet products with the purchase of bird-seed producer George Buckton in 1993 and Tropical Marine Centre, a leading supplier of live tropical fish and invertebrates, in 1995.
+In 2009, the company sold its pet and pet products businesses.

+In 1995, the company incorporated Cranswick Gourmet Sausage Company, and in 1998 acquired Mr Lazenby's, another premium sausage maker.

+In 2007, Cranswick sold Cranswick Mill, its original business, as the pig-feed business had become less profitable over time, and the company focused on prepared foods instead.

 The company moved back to breeding and rearing its own British pigs after acquiring East Anglian Pigs Limited and livestock and assets from Dent Ltd in 2013.
+By 2025, it had nearly one million pigs and more than 500 farms supplying pigs and chickens to its production facilities.

-Cranswick has developed through a combination of acquisitions and subsequent organic growth, enabling the company to build upon its philosophy of working with artisan producers to provide premium, market leading products to a much wider audience.
-The company now serves its customers from twelve production facilities across the UK.
+Cranswick has continued to develop through a combination of acquisitions and subsequent organic growth, enabling the company to build upon its philosophy of working with artisan producers to provide premium, market leading products to a much wider audience.
+As of 2026, the company serves its customers from 23 production facilities across the UK.

+The company returned to livestock-feed milling in 2016 with the purchase of CCL Holdings, which included Crown Chicken and Crown Milling.
+As of 2026, Cranswick has pig- and poultry-feed milling operations in Norfolk, Suffolk, Yorkshire, and Lincolnshire.

-On 25 July 2016, the company announced it had sold The Sandwich Factory Holdings Ltd for £15 million to Greencore.
+In July 2016, the company announced it had sold The Sandwich Factory Holdings Ltd for £15 million to Greencore.

-Animal abuse

-On 11 March 2023, a site rearing pigs for Cranswick gained media attention after video emerged showing pigs living in squalor with others being left for hours to die.
-Footage showed bins filled with dead pigs and animals cannibalising each other.

-On 1 April 2024, footage emerged from a Cranswick site in Norfolk showing workers hitting pigs in the face and back before they entered a carbon dioxide gas chamber.
-After reviewing the footage the RSPCA stated "alternatives to CO2 [gas chambers] need to be developed as a matter of urgency and we urge the UK government to follow the EU's lead to seek a phase-out by investing in research to find a more humane alternative".
-Protesters occupied the site on 3 April 2024.

-In May 2025 undercover filming at a Red Tractor certified pig farm operated by the company observed numerous examples of cruelty including piglets being killed by being grabbed by their hind legs and smashed on to the floor.

-In August 2025 further undercover footage from another Red Tractor certified Cranswick facility documented numerous examples of pigs being routinely struck with force and going without necessary veterinary care when injured.